developer-zebra/developer-zebra-site/src/licensing/process/index.md

 &#57;. **Confirm that the Profile successfully licensed the device**: <br>
  * a. **Launch the License Manager app** on the device; activated license should be visible.<br>
- * b. **Alternatively, launch EB 2.0 on the device** and view licensing status on splash screen. <br>
- * c. **Quantity of available licenses visible on the licensing portal should decrease** by the number of licenses deployed.
+ * b. **Quantity of available licenses visible on the licensing portal should decrease** by the number of licenses deployed.
 A list of device IDs also is visible there.<br>

 **(†)** To download a License key as a `.BIN` file from the Zebra Licensing Portal, select "Download Capability Response" from the Device Action menu.
 Each `.BIN` file contains license(s) for specific device(s).